utcs356/sp25/_pages/1_socket.md

 * How does it change compared to Q1?

 #### **Q5**: Impact of link latency on end-to-end throughput and latency.
-* Comment the lines that you uncommented for the previous question.
+* Comment out the lines that you uncommented for the previous question.
 * For each case below, measure and report path latency (average RTT) and throughput between two hosts, `h1` and `h4`.
     * Change the link delay between `r1` and `r2` to 10ms by uncommenting line #6 of the `r1.startup` file.
     * Change the link delay between `r1` and `r2` to 100ms by uncommenting line #7 of the `r1.startup` file.
 Comment out its line #6.